 Clinical Research at UC San Diego Health Sciences

 Clinical research is another important leg of an academic medical center like UC San Diego.
 Here, we conduct hundreds of new trials each year, varying in size from a single researcher looking at a dozen participants, to trials that are part of multi-center national studies with several thousand participants.
 Clinical trials are designed to test the safety and effectiveness of a therapy or new medication when compared to either a placebo, or other treatments that are the current standard of medical care.
 See Clinical Trials for more information.

-UC San Diego’s Clinical and Translational Research Institute is aimed at fostering translational research – comprising all the steps involved from basic to clinical research, to patient treatment – in many areas including Alzheimer’s disease, diabetes, cardiology and HIV/AIDS.
+UC San Diego’s Altman Clinical and Translational Research Institute is aimed at fostering translational research – comprising all the steps involved from basic to clinical research, to patient treatment – in many areas including Alzheimer’s disease, diabetes, cardiology and HIV/AIDS.
 For translational research to be successful, communication must be bi-directional.
 In other words, many different people have to talk—and listen—to each other: basic researchers and clinical researchers; clinical researchers and human volunteers; patients and their doctors in their communities; and community doctors and clinical researchers.